 3. Santa Maria dell'Anima

-Santa Maria dell'Anima is a German parish church, founded as a place of welcome for pilgrims from Germany and whose interior will leave you completely astonished.
+Santa Maria dell'Anima is a German parish church, founded as a place of welcome for pilgrims from the Germanic country and whose interior will leave you open-mouthed.

-During the Napoleonic occupation of Rome in the 18th century, Santa Maria dell'Anima suffered faithless looting and was used as a stable, but the temple still preserves some important works of art such as the funerary monument of Pope Adrian VI, an altarpiece by Giulio Romano depicting the Holy Family and a Roman sarcophagus in the inner cloister.
+During the Napoleonic occupation of Rome in the 18th century, Santa Maria dell'Anima, in Gothic style, was sacked and used as a stable, but the temple still maintains some important works of art such as the funerary monument of Pope Adrian VI, an altarpiece by Giulio Romano depicting the Holy Family and a Roman sarcophagus in the inner cloister.

-Moreover, a great excuse to visit it is that it is located in one of the most beautiful squares of Rome.
-I'm sure you'll pass it by, so don't think twice and go inside!
+A great excuse to visit it, moreover, is that it is located in one of the most beautiful squares in Rome.
+So I'm sure you will pass by it, probably with one of the guided tours, so go for it!

 4. Santa Maria in Trastevere

 Santa Maria in Trastevere is one of the oldest churches in Rome.
-The church is featured in most Rome guidebooks for the impressive Byzantine mosaics from the 12th and 13th centuries that decorate the interior apse and the exterior façade.
-The interior images show six moments in the life of the Virgin Mary, and the façade features an unusual scene of Mary on the throne with the infant Jesus and accompanied by ten women.
+The church is featured in most Rome guidebooks for the impressive 12th and 13th century Byzantine mosaics that decorate the interior apse and exterior facade.
+The interior images depict six moments in the life of the Virgin Mary, and the façade features an unusual scene of Mary on the throne with the infant Jesus and accompanied by ten women.

-- Admission: The entrance to Santa Maria in Trastevere is free of charge.
+- Admission: The entrance to Santa Maria in Trastevere is free.

-- How to get there: To go directly, bus lines 23, 280 and 780 have a stop very close by.
+- How to get there: To get there directly, bus lines 23, 280 and 780 have a stop very close.
 You can also walk from Campo de' Fiori or Palazzo Spada.

 5. St. Peter's Basilica